m-farokhtabar/SmsRateLimiter/README.md

 ## Future Improvements

 - Implement exception handling for better robustness.
-- Add support for persistent storage (e.g., Redis or SQL database).
+- using Redis for distributed rate limiting, enabling efficient scaling of the system across multiple instances.
+- Integrate persistent storage for saving log requests, improving data control, and enabling better management of related queries.
 - Implement more complex cleanup strategies based on phone number activity.